- Home

 Extra Curricular Activities and Visits

 Design and Technology co-ordinate and run an extremely popular STEM (Science, Technology, Engineering and Mathematics) club which is open to all year groups and gives students a huge range of amazing opportunities to participate in regional and national competitions.
-The department runs STEM fortnight each year which encompasses many of these external competitions, but also gives pupils and staff opportunities each day to win prizes and enter internal STEM based competitions.
-Within the last year, the STEM club has won several external competitions such as the regional Rotary Club competition and the IET Faraday competition.
-They were also runners up at the EEP Robotics competition which took them to the national finals in Birmingham.
-Our Y9 STEM group finished third in the North West VEX Robotics challenge 2022.
+Within the last year, the STEM club has won several of these competitions such as the regional Rotary Club competition and the IET Faraday competition.
+They were also finalists at the AluPro and EEP Robotics competitions, winning an award for presentation at the latter.
 We have also had a regional FutureChef competitor this year.
 STEM club runs on Mondays after school, is co-ordinated by Mrs Caw and involves a range of Technology and Computing staff.